 Before you agree to a forbearance, ask your lender whether or not this will impact your credit.
 Some lenders may agree to not report the forbearance to credit bureaus, but this is not a gurantee.
 In many cases, the credit bureau will receive the forbearance agreement with you lender, which can substantially affect your credit score.

 On March 27, 2020, the CARES Act, (Coronavirus Aid, Relief & Economic Security) was signed into law.
 This act applies to homeowners with conventional loans owned by Fannie Mae or Freddie Mac.
 It also applies to government-backed loans insured by the Federal Housing Administration (FHA), The Department of Veteran’s Affairs (VA Loans) and The Department of Agriculture (USDA Loans).

 Under the CARES Act, those with eligible loans can arrange for forbearance with the following terms:

 - 180-day mortgage forbearance and one 180-day extension

 - Waiver of late fees or penalties

 - Suspension of late payment reporting to credit bureaus

 - No documentation required to prove a COVID-19 hardship

-If you plan to seek forbearance under the CARES Act, you still need to discuss with your lender how you will be required to repay the missed payments.
+If you plan to seek mortgage relief under the CARES Act, you still need to discuss with your lender how you will repay the payments.
 Applicable loans will continue to accrue interest during the forbearance period.
-If your loan type is not covered under the CARES Act, your mortgage provider may still be able to offer forbearance to you, but the terms will likely be different.
+If the CARES Act does not cover your loan type, your mortgage provider may still be able to offer forbearance to you, but the terms will likely be different.

-Have more questions about forbearance?
+Have more questions about mortgage relief?
 Want to know other solutions to manage your mortgage during financial hardship?
 Contact us for more information and we will connect you with one of our mortgage specialists.